42BV/ai-hackathon/README.md

 ## Quick-start

-+ If using a global maven repository definition.
++ ONLY If using a global maven repository definition!
 Modify the settings.xml to be able to pull Spring snapshot repositories -> `<mirrorOf>*,!spring-milestones,!spring-snapshots</mirrorOf>`
   + `settings.xml` is usually defined in the current logged-in users `.m2` folder
++ Fill in the required credentials to external systems:
+  + Most of you will have received a complete `application-local.yml`.
+Just put this in the [resources](src%2Fmain%2Fresources) folder.
+  + If you did not receive an application-local.yml, you will have to create it yourself.
+Do the following:
+    + Create a `application-local.yml` file in the [resources](src%2Fmain%2Fresources) folder.
     + Input OpenAI api key in `application-local.yml` property: `spring.ai.openai.api-key`
-    + You need to create this `application-local.yml` yourself!
+    + Input Elasticsearch api-key in `application-local.yml` property: `app.elasticsearch.api-key`
     + Important: This file is excluded in git.
 Only put the secret here!
 NOT in `application.yml`
 + In root folder run: `docker-compose up -d`
   + You can kill it when done using `docker-compose down` in root folder.
+  + Some IDE's also support going over to the [docker-compose.yml](docker-compose.yml) file and running it from there if this is easier for you!
 + Run application using `mvn clean spring-boot:run -Dspring-boot.run.profiles=local`
 + Set the `app.active-chatbot` property to the implementation that you wish to use!
 See the `chatbot` package for all chatbot implementations
-    + You set this property in the `application.yml`
+  + You set this property in the [application.yml](src%2Fmain%2Fresources%2Fapplication.yml)
 + After running, start prompting directly in the console!

 ## Good to know